Harrindy/StatEngine/README.md

     install_github("Harrindy/StatEngine",force=TRUE)
     #Press Enter if needed to finish the installation.

-If the installation is successful, load the package:
+Run this to check whether the installation is successful:

     library(StatEngine)

+This command loads the StatEngine Package.
+If you get

+    Loading required package: car
+    Loading required package: carData

-Now, you are ready to use this package.
+or no message at all, it means you are ready to use this package.

 # Installation from a local file